agovi/ASR-for-SAP-Application-Servers/README.md

 ### Preparing Input file:

-If Recovery Vault Infrastructure is already created then you can leverage [Azure Resource Explorer](https://resources.azure.com/) to locate all required parameters by drill-down to Recovery Services section.
+If Recovery Vault Infrastructure is already created then you can leverage [Azure Resource Explorer](https://resources.azure.com/) to locate all required input value for each parameters by drill-down to Recovery Services section.

 Fill-out csv file named "asr_input_parameters.csv